The Smiley Company: History

 In 2023, The Smiley Company hired a firm that specialized in anti-piracy, and filed a SAD lawsuit in the United States District Court for the Southern District of Florida against over 700 Etsy sellers for using the word "smiley."
 In addition to 11 other SAD lawsuits against sellers on other online platforms.
 The Smiley Company had registered the trademark for the term in the United States in 2002.
 Etsy has faced repeated criticism for its lack of action on copyright infringement, with notable lawsuits from Taylor Swift, The Academy of Motion Picture Arts and Sciences, and the BBC.
 The Smiley Company stated in VICE magazine that the issue had been ongoing for over three years and that they would continue discussions directly with Etsy, dropping the lawsuit in the process.
+Around the same period of time, Smiley continued with collaborations in the beauty industry, announcing a eyeshadow palette with Urban Decay.